 Lack of cash flow can be a critical problem when either suppliers or employees want to receive payment before you can sell a product and generate cash flow.
 Alternatively, your clients demand more inventories; you cannot pay your suppliers for crucial raw materials and orders go unfulfilled.

-Banks may not offer you inventory financing for a myriad number of reasons.
-Whether it is due to a lack of financial history, personal credit issues, unstable cash flow or insufficient credit in general compared to their minimum standards.
+Banks may not offer you inventory financing for an infinite number of reasons.
+Whether it is due to a lack of financial history, personal credit issues, unstable cash flow, or insufficient credit in general compared to their minimum standards.
 Banks may even turn away businesses if they feel their management is not up to banks’ strict underwriting standards.

 How is a small or medium-sized business suppose to gain years of financial history and experience magically?
 Or miraculously obtain a steady cash-influx, especially when customers only seasonally buy the product?
 For a young, struggling business, getting a loan from a bank can be nearly impossible.
 You still need working capital to ensure your business survives and thrives.
 What can an entrepreneur do?

 Advantages of WIP Funding

 WIP Funding is paid back when your clients pay for your provided product.
 Typically in 30-75 days from when your client receives the goods.
-Because of the higher risk involved and immediate need for cash, the cost for this type of funding is more expensive than bank financing.
+Because of the higher risk involved, and immediate need for cash, the cost for WIP funding is more expensive than bank financing.
 However, compared to selling equity or the lost opportunity costs, the cost of funds should be worth it for a business that has substantial gross margins.
 Also, those that need an almost unlimited source of working capital.

 The monies to fund a company’s sales opportunity can foster business growth, as you can pay your suppliers for new inventory.
 Also to pay your hard-working employees on time and cover fixed costs during the slow-season.
 Also, your vendors may offer quick pay discounts to help mitigate the loss of funds.

 Through the Inventory Financing process from WIP Funding, a business can bypass slow, unwilling banks and instead focus on sales growth opportunities, while nurturing good relations between suppliers, employees, and customers.